macmanes-lab/Oyster_River_Protocol/index.rst

 -----------------------------------
 Run BUSCO on the good*fasta file which is a product of Transrate.
 This assembly may be very good.
 I typically use this one of the number of BUSCOs does not decrease by more than a few precent, reltive to the raw assembly output from Trinity.
 Use the BUSCO code from above, changing the name of the inout and output.

 In addition to Transrate filtering, it is often good to filter by gene expression.
-I typically filter out contigs whose expression is less that TMP=1 or TMP=0.5.
+I typically filter out contigs whose expression is less than TMP=1 or TMP=0.5.

 Estimate expression with Kallisto